 In the HCPC's remuneration package, the most significant item is salary.
 No performance bonuses are payable to any employee and no EMT members are on fixed-term contracts.
 The Chief Executive and the EMT are members of the Friends Life pension scheme, which is a stakeholder, defined contribution scheme to which the HCPC contributes.
-The employer contribution levels are 16.5 per cent of pensionable salary for employee contracts pre-dating May 2007 and 7 per cent of salary for employee contracts dated May 2007 onwards, subject to an employee contribution of at least 3 per cent of salary.
+The employer contribution levels are 16.5 per cent of pensionable salary for employee contracts dated May 2007 onwards, subject to an employee contribution of at least 3 per cent of salary.